Practical Cross-System Shilling Attacks with Limited Access to Data: Our Framework

-\textbf{Goal 1:} Based on Principle 1, our goal is to affect the victim RS so that the representation of target item is as similar as possible to representations of the rest of the items.
+Based on the above principles, the goals of our construction method are: \begin{itemize} \item \textbf{Goal 1:} Based on Principle 1, our goal is to affect the victim RS so that the representation of target item is as similar as possible to representations of the rest of the items.
 This way, the possibility of recommending the target item can increase.
 We hope that our attack can achieve the following objective: for any item $i$, $sim(\mathbf{h}^{item}_i, \mathbf{h}^{item}_t)>sim(\mathbf{h}^{item}_i, \mathbf{h}^{item}_j)$, where $t$ is the target item, $j$ denotes any other item, and $sim(\cdot)$ denotes a measure of similarity between items (e.g., cosine similarity), and $\mathbf{h}^{item}_i$ is the representation of item $i$ in the victim RS.

-\textbf{Goal 2:} Based on Principle 2, our goal is to affect the victim RS so that representations of users who have interacted with the target item are as similar as possible to representations of other users.
+\item \textbf{Goal 2:} Based on Principle 2, our goal is to affect the victim RS so that representations of users who have interacted with the target item are as similar as possible to representations of other users.
 This way, the possibility of recommending the target item can increase.
 We hope that, for any user $u$, $sim(\mathbf{h}^{user}_u, \mathbf{h}^{user}_r)>sim(\mathbf{h}^{user}_u, \mathbf{h}^{user}_e)$, where $r \in \mathcal{N}(t)$ denotes the user who has interacted with the target item $t$, $e \notin \mathcal{N}(t)$ is any other user, and $\mathbf{h}^{user}_u$ is the representation of user $u$ in the victim RS.

-\textbf{Goal 3:} Based on Principle 3, our goal is to find possible co-visit items of the target item after a successful attack and fill them in the fake user profiles.
+\item \textbf{Goal 3:} Based on Principle 3, our goal is to find possible co-visit items of the target item after a successful attack and fill them in the fake user profiles. \end{itemize}

 However, the above goals are challenging without knowing the details of the victim RS and the target data, i.e., we do not know $\mathbf{h}^{item}$ and $\mathbf{h}^{user}$ in the victim RS.
-GS-Encoder, which captures the transferable knowledge from the more informative source data, can help us accomplish this task:
+GS-Encoder, which captures the transferable knowledge from the more informative source data, can help us accomplish this task: \begin{itemize} \item \textbf{Step 1:} Use the pre-trained GS-Encoder to generate node representations based on topological information of the incomplete target data.

-\textbf{Step 1:} Use the pre-trained GS-Encoder to generate node representations based on topological information of the incomplete target data;
+\item \textbf{Step 2:} Fine-tune and get \emph{simulated} representations \emph{after the successful attack} (Goal 1 and Goal 2).

-\textbf{Step 2:} Fine-tune and get \emph{simulated} representations \emph{after the successful attack} (Goal 1 and Goal 2);
+\item \textbf{Step 3:} Based on the simulated, after-attack representations, we search for possible co-visit items of the target items and craft the fake user profiles (Goal 3). \end{itemize}